ngageoint/geoint-standards/Application_Schemas_for_Feature_Encoding/TSPI/1_Introduction.md

 <li>	In the case of addressing, a systematic mapping is established based on the structure of the addressing scheme that allows for geocoding – the process of converting addresses (e.g., "1600 Amphitheatre Parkway, Mountain View, CA") into positions (e.g., geodetic latitude/ longitude {37.423021 -122.083739} ).</ul><br><br>
 This specification supports all three types of “place”.
 It does not specify mechanisms for converting among positions, locations, and addresses.<br><br>
 <b>1.8	TSPI Capabilities</b><br><br>
-This specification provides a “bridge” from legacy information exchanges (e.g., USMTF and VMF-XML) to a well-structured, well-documented, robust XML schema for spatiotemporal data which has broad DoD/IC applicability.
+This specification provides a “bridge” from legacy information exchanges (<i>e.g.</i>, USMTF and VMF-XML) to a well-structured, well-documented, robust XML schema for spatiotemporal data which has broad DoD/IC applicability.<br><br>
 The TSPI specification is a common set of XML-based representations, being shared across many communities of interest.
 It is a robust mechanism for expressing “Where” and “When” in various core and extended XML-based information schemas in the DoD/IC.
-It addresses the specification and exchange of data regarding:
+It addresses the specification and exchange of data regarding:<br>
-•	Earth-referenced spatial coordinate systems;
+<ul><li>	Earth-referenced spatial coordinate systems;
-•	Two- and three-dimensional position in an Earth-referenced spatial coordinate system;
+<li>	Two- and three-dimensional position in an Earth-referenced spatial coordinate system;
-•	Geographic identifiers based on geographic place-names, physical addresses, and other systems in which a spatial reference in the form of a label or code is used to identifiy a location that may then be more rigorously tied to a position in an Earth-referenced spatial coordinate system;
+<li>	Geographic identifiers based on geographic place-names, physical addresses, and other systems in which a spatial reference in the form of a label or code is used to identifiy a location that may then be more rigorously tied to a position in an Earth-referenced spatial coordinate system;
-•	Elevation, height, altitude and depth in a suitable one-dimensional “vertical” frame of reference (e.g., Earth Gravitational Model 1996);
+<li>	Elevation, height, altitude and depth in a suitable one-dimensional “vertical” frame of reference (<i>e.g.</i>, Earth Gravitational Model 1996);
-•	One-, two-, and three-dimensional extent (shape) in terms of a structured set of positions;
+<li>	One-, two-, and three-dimensional extent (shape) in terms of a structured set of positions;
-•	Direction (bearing) between two positions;
+<li>	Direction (bearing) between two positions;
-•	Dimensional measures (“size”; e.g., length, width, height, depth, radius) in a suitable frame of reference;
+<li>	Dimensional measures (“size”; e.g., length, width, height, depth, radius) in a suitable frame of reference;
-•	Rates of change in these spatial characteristics (e.g., linear speed, linear velocity, angular velocity, acceleration);
+<li>	Rates of change in these spatial characteristics (e.g., linear speed, linear velocity, angular velocity, acceleration);
-•	Earth-referenced temporal coordinate systems;
+<li>	Earth-referenced temporal coordinate systems;
-•	Position (instant) in an Earth-referenced temporal coordinate system;
+<li>	Position (instant) in an Earth-referenced temporal coordinate system;
-•	Extent (duration) in an Earth-referenced temporal coordinate system;
+<li>	Extent (duration) in an Earth-referenced temporal coordinate system;
-•	Spatiotemporal quality assessment information to include the precision of data values as well as quantitative and qualitative estimates of the accuracy and/or uncertainty of spatial and temporal characteristics; and
+<li>	Spatiotemporal quality assessment information to include the precision of data values as well as quantitative and qualitative estimates of the accuracy and/or uncertainty of spatial and temporal characteristics; and
-•	“Presentation-oriented” data representations intended principally or exclusively for human-to-human communication (e.g., “DDDMMSSH” type encodings).
-Such data representations constitute “presentations” only in the sense that they encode a spatial position specification in a manner amenable to direct use in generating text-strings for use in human-computer interfaces.
+<li>	“Presentation-oriented” data representations intended principally or exclusively for human-to-human communication (e.g., “DDDMMSSH” type encodings).
+Such data representations constitute “presentations” only in the sense that they encode a spatial position specification in a manner amenable to direct use in generating text-strings for use in human-computer interfaces.</ul><br>
 The following topics fall outside the scope of this specification:
-•	Spatial coordinate systems that are time-varying;
+<ul><li>	Spatial coordinate systems that are time-varying;
-•	Topologic relations  between/among spatial extents (shapes);
+<li>	Topologic relations  between/among spatial extents (shapes);
-•	Geocoding, coordinate conversion, datum transformation, and associated algorithms for relating spatiotemporal data specified in different spatiotemporal reference systems;
+<li>	Geocoding, coordinate conversion, datum transformation, and associated algorithms for relating spatiotemporal data specified in different spatiotemporal reference systems;
-•	Methods for determining the precision, accuracy and/or uncertainty of spatiotemporal data;
+<li>	Methods for determining the precision, accuracy and/or uncertainty of spatiotemporal data;
-•	Encodings for bit-oriented communications environments;  and
+<li>	Encodings for bit-oriented communications environments;  and
-•	Means for asserting domain-specific semantics of entities with spatiotemporal characteristics (e.g., equipment, feature, or target types).
+<li>	Means for asserting domain-specific semantics of entities with spatiotemporal characteristics (e.g., equipment, feature, or target types).</ul><br>
 This specification is:
-1. An ISO 19106-conformant Class 2 Profile of ISO 19136:2007 (GML).
+<ol><li>	An ISO 19106-conformant Class 2 Profile of ISO 19136:2007 (GML).
-2. An ISO 19106-conformant Class 2 Profile of ISO 6709:2008.
+<li>	An ISO 19106-conformant Class 2 Profile of ISO 6709:2008.
-3. Maximally consistent with IETF RFC 5870 – A Uniform Resource Identifier for Geographic Locations (’geo’ URI).
+<li>	Maximally consistent with IETF RFC 5870 – A Uniform Resource Identifier for Geographic Locations (’geo’ URI).
-4. Designed so as to enable the use of applicable OGC Open Web Service standards with TSPI-conformant instance documents.
+<li>	Designed so as to enable the use of applicable OGC Open Web Service standards with TSPI-conformant instance documents.
 This may, in some cases, require data mediation through the use of XSLT technology.
-5. Designed so as to maximally enable data mediation to/with other XML-based schemas in common use in the DoD/IC that include time-space-position information, e.g., XML-MTF, VMF-XML, and XML-based encodings of the NSG Application Schema (NAS).
+<li>	Designed so as to maximally enable data mediation to/with other XML-based schemas in common use in the DoD/IC that include time-space-position information, e.g., XML-MTF, VMF-XML, and XML-based encodings of the NSG Application Schema (NAS).</ol><br>
 This specification utilizes the terminology of ISO 80000:2009 Quantities and units (multi-part).
-This means that throughout this specification the standard unit of measure for length (dimension) is named “metre”.
+This means that throughout this specification the standard unit of measure for length (dimension) is named “<b>metre</b>”.
 1.9	TSPI Schema Components
 The TSPI Schema is implemented in terms of a set of data-file components that collectively are referred to throughout this specification simply as “the TSPI Schema” when greater specificity is unnecessary.
 These data-file components are of one of the following three types:
 •	XML Schema documents (XSD): These specify authoritative XML Schema components that are either: